v3l1d/v3l1d.github.io/content/posts/Resource/index.md.md

 ```

-Credentials found here didn't work neither for ssh or others
+Credentials found here didn't work neither for ssh or others.
-Machine looks always broken so i decided to look another writeup and found out that should be present a file in /uploads folder of itrc that i don't have:
+This box looks always broken so i decided to look a writeup and found out that should be present a file in /uploads folder of itrc that i don't have:

 ![](attachment/836cab1aee6922d645e447bf11a51d46.png)